thiennp/frontend-mastery-hub/levels/124/README.md

-# Level 124: CSS Grid & Flexbox Advanced
+# Level 124: CSS Animations

 ## Overview
-This level focuses on css grid & flexbox advanced and provides comprehensive learning materials, examples, and projects.
+This level focuses on css animations and provides comprehensive learning materials, examples, and projects.

 ## Learning Objectives
 By the end of this level, you will:
-- Understand the core concepts of css grid & flexbox advanced
+- Understand the core concepts of css animations
 - Master practical implementation techniques
 - Build real-world projects
 - Apply best practices and patterns